acorncache/acorn-cache/README.md

     * whether query params should be ignored
 * Allows for basic browser caching behavior modification by changing out cache control header directives.
 * Uses Redis or Memcached to store cached server responses.
+* Adds custom header to mark responses returned from the cache (`X-Acorn-Cache: HIT`)

 ##Getting Started